kevintyll/resque_manager/README.markdown

 The resque:restart_workers cap task can be added as an after deploy task to refresh your workers.
 Without this, your workers will continue to run your old code base after a deployment.

-To make it work:
+To make it work add the callbacks in your deploy.rb file:
-Set one of the servers in your app role as the resque_restart server:

-    role :app, "your.first.ip.1","your.second.ip"
-    role :app,  "your.first.ip.1", :resque_restart => true

-Then add the callbacks:

     after "deploy", "resque:restart_workers"
     after "deploy:migrations", "resque:restart_workers"